guettli/ten-flying-fingers/README.md

 I learned [touch typing](https://en.wikipedia.org/wiki/Touch_typing) several years ago.
 And I can write blind almost everything.

 But some key are not easy to reach.
-For example these keys: Pos1, End or Del
+For example these keys: Pos1, End or Del.

-I want to keep the pointing fingers on "F" and "J" as much as possible.
+I want to keep the pointing fingers on "F" and "J" as much as possible (aka "home row").

 # Keys which are hard to access